 The internal quantum efficiency is the fraction of the electron-hole pairs that recombine radiatively.
-If the radiative recombination rate is R and the non-radiative recombination rate is Rnr, then the internal quantum efficiency is the ratio of the ratio of the radiative recombination rate to the total recombination rate.
+If the radiative recombination rate is R and the non-radiative recombination rate is Rnr, then the internal quantum efficiency is the ratio of the radiative recombination rate to the total recombination rate.